 Nicholas Rostow is a professor of law, and previously served as general counsel and senior policy adviser to the U.S. Permanent Representative to the United Nations, staff director on the Senate Select Committee on Intelligence and on the National Security Council for Presidents Ronald Reagan and George H.W.
 Bush.

 Christopher Barrett is an agricultural and development economist whose research centers around poverty, food insecurity and environmental stress in the developing world.
-He can speak to how the war is likely to affect food markets globally and thus food insecurity.
+He can speak to how the war is impacting food markets globally and food insecurity.

 Erica Groshen, is a senior economics advisor at the Cornell ILR School, as well as a former commissioner of the U.S. Bureau of Labor Statistics and vice president of the Federal Reserve Bank of New York.
-She can provide insight into how the war will impact the U.S. economy.
+She can provide insight into how the war is impacting the U.S. economy.